hastyk52/Asteroids/README.md

 ## About

 A remake of the 1979 arcade classic Asteroids.
-This project was created during a two-day MVP (minimum viable product) sprint at hackreactor.
+This project was created during a two-day MVP (minimum viable product) sprint at Hackreactor.
 The original project can be found [here](https://arcane-cliffs-76702.herokuapp.com/).
-It includes a working implementation of the game, a suedo login process, and a highscore board/database.
+It includes a working implementation of the game, a pseudo login process, and a highscore board/database.

 ## Requirements